Why Sunflowers Matter to Bees

 Final Thoughts

-By choosing sunflowers bees love, it is easy to add a colorful palette to your outdoor space.
-It’s a wonderful way to enjoy gardening and benefit all pollinators in your area.
+When growing sunflowers for bees, you get a bonus.
+Seed produced will be a good food source for birds or other wildlife benefiting all pollinators in your area.
 It is a wonderful relationship: bees help flowers by providing pollination and the plants give food to the bees.
+And, we get to enjoy the beautiful blooms.